 Conclusion:

 Moscow Mule is a good example of how the modern bartending industry views and treats well established traditional cocktails.
 Made with vodka, ginger beer and lime juice, its appearance and taste has captured the heart of many across generations, its unique flavors complemented with a stately presentation in a copper mug.
-From its invention during the post World War II period as a marketing gimmick to the current bartending renaissance period, this is a classic cocktail.
+From its invention during the post-World War II period as a marketing gimmick to the current bartending renaissance period, the Moscow Mule is a classic cocktail.
 Served ‘classic’ or with exciting variations, this cocktail remains an enchanting proof of the complexities of flavors that can be obtained with the combination of just a few ingredients in a masterfully mixed, glass filled ‘Audrey Hepburn’ confectionery.
-As the world of cocktails develops with the launch of better designed and more appealing cocktails the Moscow Mule in today’s cocktail bars will remain a classic.
+As the world of cocktails develops with the launch of better-designed and more appealing cocktails the Moscow Mule in today’s cocktail bars will remain a classic.